Sometimes, or perhaps I should say when it really matters, when the result is of particular importance, you just need to get mad and fight.

 Yes, of course, we should keep our faith, stay focused and be positive.
 But what seems to get the winning results is getting our hands cut and dirty by throwing out some big punches in the battles that life presents.

 I’ve seen this fighting attitude and strategy work a few times.
-I’ve even fought a battle similar to this type with my daughter six years ago.
+I’ve even fought a battle similar to this with my daughter six years ago.

 And I’m writing about it today because a blogger friend is embarking on a fight like the one I’m talking about right now.
 My friend’s Blog is called Spearfruit.